 Another must do on the island.
 There are five bioluminescent bays in the world and three of them are in Puerto Rico.
 The only way to describe them is out of this world.
 You kayak out to the bay and the closer you get the more you see the water glow every time there is movement.
 It’s because of the tiny plankton is the water.
 Even the fish glow as the swim away from your kayak.
 Also, tandem kayaking is a great team building adventure, we laughed a lot.
 There are a variety of tour companies, but we loved Pure Adventures.
 The guides were great and their tour times are slightly off from the other groups.
 This was great since when we got into the bay we were the only ones in there while the rest of the tours started to arrive as we left.

-We picked staying in Fajardo with the goal of exploring and Culebra Island is one of the key places we wanted to go and it was well worth it.
+The ferry now takes off from Ceiba where you can head to Culebra.
 We got up early and to the ferry ride over to the island.
 It was about and hour and a half ride and only $4.50 for the round trip.
 Once we got to the island there are shuttles that for $3 will take you to Playa Flamenco, ranked one of the world’s five most beautiful beaches.
 The water is crystal clear at even 20 feet deep.
 We also took a snorkeling trip over to Playa Tamarindo and took a tour where we snorkeled with stingrays and sea turtles.
 It was a perfect day.